 Stage 8: Formation of the axial canal from the primitive pit

-Aside from its central significance for the development of the spine, the primitive streak also plays a role in the creation of the cell structures, which will later connect the neural canal and the intestinal tract.
-The primitive pit, which belongs to the primitive streak, continues as a deepening into the chordal furrow and thus forms the so-called axial canal, which opens into the secondary yolk sac.
-This canal is also referred to as the neurenteric canal as it will connect the later developing neural canal with the intestinal tract, which also develops at a later time.
+Aside from its central significance for the development of the spine, the primitive streak also plays a role in the creation of the cell structures that later connect the neural canal and intestinal tract.
+The primitive pit, which belongs to the primitive streak, continues as a deepening into the chordal furrow and thus forms the axial canal, which opens into the secondary yolk sac.
+This canal is also referred to as the neurenteric canal as it will connect the neural canal with the intestinal tract, both of which develop at a later time.

 Stage 9: Neurulation

-Around the eighteenth day, the neural plate has reached the size at which it unfolds and forms structures like the neural folds and the neural groove.
-The neural plate does not exist for long as the so-called neural tube is formed via fusion, which initially is open cranially and caudally.
-Later on, in the fourth week, it closes.
+Around the 18th day, the neural plate has reached the size at which it unfolds and forms structures like the neural folds and neural groove.
+The neural plate does not exist for long as the neural tube is formed via fusion, which initially is open cranially and caudally.
+Later on, in the 4th week, it closes.
 Only upon this closure, neurulation is completed.

 Furthermore, the formation of the neural crest should be mentioned in this context.
-It occurs upon the development of the neural tube, is located in its immediate proximity, and is, among others, responsible for the later development of the spinal ganglia and the ganglia of the autonomic nervous system.
+It occurs with the development of the neural tube, is located in its immediate proximity, and plays a role in the development of the spinal ganglia and ganglia of the autonomic nervous system.

 Further developments at the end of the third week

 Besides the aforementioned development processes, more changes take place, which lay the foundation for later differentiations.
-From the twentieth day on, for instance, the paired, so-called somites form.
-They are cubical structures from which a large part of the axial skeleton, its musculature, and the connective skin tissue will develop.
+From the 20th day, for instance, the paired somites form.
+They are cubical structures from which a large part of the axial skeleton, its musculature, and connective skin tissue will develop.

 Furthermore, the intraembryonic coelom develops within the lateral plate mesoderm and the mesoderm.
-This coelom is a hoof-shaped, paired cavity, which expands caudally from the head area.
-During the second month, important structures like the pericardial cavity, the pleural cavity, and the peritoneal cavity will develop from it.
+This coelom is a hoof-shaped paired cavity that expands caudally from the head area.
+During the 2nd month, important structures like the pericardial cavity, pleural cavity, and peritoneal cavity will develop from it.